manjotsk/Philance/README.md

   * Ability to sign onto the platform as a project sponsor and post projects
 * Search Tool to find projects of interest, find people, etc.
 * Resource Management Tool to help project sponsors screen/select ideal candidates for a project
+* Fund raising component for project sponsors to raise funds for their projects through crowdfunding and/or contributions from impact investors
 * Project management Suite
   * Collaboration tools to enable project members to communicate with one another (text messaging, email, A/V conferencing, file sharing)
   * Project planning and scheduling tools